LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/MicrosoftDirectLine/basic-content.md

 - `PRIORITIZED`
 - `CUSTOM`

-Only `CUSTOM` can set a value.
-The unit of the value is in seconds.
-The values of the other types can be set in the Agent Workspace.
+With `CUSTOM` it is possible to set an exact value.
+The unit of the value is seconds.
+The values of the other types can be set in the
+Agent Workspace.

 A text message can also be provided simultaneously in the activity json.